 Ray Wedmaier is a mining engineer with over 35 years working experience in the mining industry.
-He has had direct involvement in mine operating, technical and corporate roles as well as worked with industry partners as consultant, supplier and mining researcher.
+He has had direct involvement in mine operating, technical and corporate roles as well as worked with industry partners as consultant, supplier and mining researchers.

 Skills and experience: